-It’s hoped that dozens of handmade bird boxes will bring wildlife back to a Blackpool Council green spot.
+Dozens of handmade bird boxes were installed this summer, to bring wildlife back to a Blackpool green spot.

-A group of community volunteers created 72 wooden bird boxes that have been installed onto trees across Layton Cemetery, as part of a second stage to make the area a more pleasant area to visit.
+A group of community volunteers created 72 wooden bird boxes.
+They were installed onto trees across Layton Cemetery, as part of a second stage to make the area a more pleasant area to visit.

-The volunteers are adults with learning disabilities and they built the boxes as part of their woodwork classes at the Blackpool Centre for Independent Living on Whitegate Drive.
+The volunteers are adults with learning disabilities.
+They built the boxes as part of their woodwork classes at Blackpool Centre for Independent Living on Whitegate Drive.

-All of the boxes have now been handed over to the cemetery staff and placed in the tree tops across the 22 acre cemetery which opened back in 1873 on Talbot Road.
+Cemetery staff fixed the boxes in the tree tops across the 22 acre cemetery on Talbot Road.

-The work is the second stage of the partnership work which has seen Layton Cemetery become the ‘best it has been for 40 years’ according to one local councillor.
+The work is the second stage of partnership work which has seen Layton Cemetery become the ‘best it’s been for 40 years’.
+That’s according to Martin Mitchell, one local councillor.

-Layton ward councillor Martin Mitchell used the terms earlier this year when describing the work that the community volunteers, along with low level offenders from the community payback scheme and council officers, had done to keep the area clean and tidy.
+The Layton ward councillor said that when describing the work that community volunteers, community payback and council officers had done to keep the area clean and tidy.

-The groups carry out grass cutting, trimming of grass edges and picking up litter every Wednesday afternoon, as well as helping a decrepit old mortuary building be transformed into a break out kitchen area for the workers.
+The groups cut the grass, trim the edges and litter pick.
+They’ve also helped to transform a decrepit old mortuary building into a break out kitchen area for the workers.

 Brew Room for Cemetery Volunteers